jonalfarlinga/calends/README.md

 3. After the program is complete, it will tell you the path the new doc and open the containing folder.
 Feel free to edit in your document processor from here!

-4. <b>IMPORTANT:</b> Each time the program is run, it will overwrite the previoues output.
+4. <b>IMPORTANT:</b> Each time the program is run, it will overwrite the previous output.
 Please copy or rename the file if you want to keep it.<br>
 ![runtime screenshot](/img/runtime_screenshot.png)

 ## Dev Roadmap